stormatics/pg_cirrus/3-node-cluster/README.md

 # Clone pg_cirrus on pg_cirrus node

-Go to $HOME of postgres user
+Go to $HOME of the postgres user
 - cd $HOME

 Clone pg_cirrus